 Where there are gaps in knowledge, providing training and more formal learning opportunities are key to increasing our understanding of equality and social justice, and to be allies working to achieve meaningful change.

 To support this learning journey staff and board members have attended various training sessions such as ‘Sport, Physical Activity and Trans People: The Basics’ delivered by Gendered Intelligence and Tackling Racism and Racial Inequality as part of the Active Partnership Network Convention 2021.

-To support our diversity journey we have teamed up with Applied, to ensure we have an internal hiring solution that removes the possibility of unconscious bias coming into our recruitment process.
-We began using this platform in our recent recruitment for new trustees.
+To support our diversity journey we have moved to using an unbiased/blind-shortlisting application process to ensure we have an internal hiring solution that removes the possibility of unconscious bias coming into our recruitment process.

-In the future we will also look to use external recruitment companies to support advertising roles to a wider network in order to grow the diversity of our staff team and board.
+We are also looking at our advertisement of roles to a wider network in order to grow the diversity of our staff team and board.